John Wood, the Elder: Bath architecture

 Wood is known for designing many of the streets and buildings of Bath, such as St John's Hospital, (1727–28), Queen Square (1728–36), Prior Park (1734–41), The Royal Mineral Water Hospital (1738–42) the North (1740) and South Parades (1743–48), The Circus (1754–68), and other notable houses, many of which are Grade I listed buildings.

 In 1716 the architect William Killigrew was commissioned to rebuild the St John's Hospital, which had been founded around 1180, by Bishop Reginald Fitz Jocelin making it among the oldest almshouses in England.
 Construction continued after 1727 with John Wood, the Elder undertaking the building, as his first work in Bath, when he was aged 23.

 Ralph Allen's Town House was commissioned by Ralph Allen who commenced building it in or shortly after 1727.
 Opinion is divided as to whether John Wood the Elder designed the "Town House", however the ostentatious decoration is not a style he uses elsewhere in Bath.
 Wood, in his "Essay towards the future of Bath", says — while Mr.Allen was making the Addition to the North Part of his House in Lilliput Alley he new fronted and raised the old Building a full Story higher; it consists of a Basement Story sustaining a double Story under the Crowning; and this is surmounted by an Attick, which created a sixth Rate House, and a Sample for the greatest Magnificence that was ever proposed by me for our City Houses.

 Queen Square was Wood's first speculative development.
 Wood lived in a house on the square.
-Numbers 21–27 make up the north side.
-Which was described by Nikolaus Pevsner as "one of the finest Palladian compositions in England before 1730".
-The west side (numbers 14 – 18 and 18A, 19 & 20) was designed by John Pinch in 1830 and differs from Wood's original design as the central block is in Neo-Grecian style.
+Numbers 21–27 make up the north side, which was described by Nikolaus Pevsner as "one of the finest Palladian compositions in England before 1730".
+The west side (numbers 14 – 18 and 18A, 19 and 20) was designed by John Pinch in 1830 and differs from Wood's original design as the central block is in Neo-Grecian style.
 16–18 is now occupied by the Bath Royal Literary and Scientific Institution.
 The south side (numbers 5–13) which was originally left open is now occupied by a hotel.